isomerpages/nyp-sirs/_digital-programmes/4d-increase-business-revenue-through-seo.md

 <img src="images/digital-masterclasses/increase-business-revenue-through-seo.jpg" style="width:100%;">

 <p>The rise of digital mediums and innovation in technology have changed the way consumers behave, and thus influencing their purchase decisions.
-Ecommerce platforms, such as e-marketplaces, have also transformed with the increased competition.
+E-commerce platforms, such as e-marketplaces, have also transformed with the increased competition.
 In this changing landscape, how can businesses leverage the digital mediums to stay competitive and relevant to market needs?</p>

 <p>This masterclass is designed to equip individuals with the skills and industry insights to make savvier business decisions when embarking on digital campaigns. </p>